| +Home | Museum | Wanted | Specs | Previous | Next |

 Adler 804 Electronic Calculator

-The Adler 804 is a "clone" of another machine in the museum, the Miida MC840.
-The cabinet and general style of the two machines are different, but internally they are identical, sharing the same guts.
-Both the Adler 804 exhibited here, and the Miida MC840, along with the original machine from which the Miida and Adler machines were cloned, the Omron 800, share a design made by Japanese electronics company, Tateishi Electric, more commonly known as Omron.
+The Adler 804 is very similar in function to another calculator in the museum, the Miida MC840.
+The cabinet and general style of the two machines quite different, but internally they are identical.
+Both the Adler 804 exhibited here, and the Miida MC840, along with the original machine from which the Miida and Adler calculators originated, the Omron 800, share a design facilitated by Japanese electronics company, Omron Tateisi Electric Co., more commonly known as Omron.
 Omron stunned the calculator world in late 1971 by introducing the Omron 800, a basic four function, eight digit calculator, at a price that was roughly one-half that of competing calculators.
-All of the various incarnations of the Omron 800 share the exact same keyboard assembly, main electronics board, power supply module, and display module.
-The only differences are in cabinetry and keycaps.
+All of the clones of the Omron 800 share the same keyboard assembly(with different colored key-caps), main electronics board, power supply module, and display module.
+The only differences are in cabinetry design, colors, and key caps.

-Adler is the brand name for a German office machine manufacturer, T-A Vertreibs-GmbH.
+Adler is the brand name for a German office machine manufacturer, Triumph-Adler Vertreibs-GmbH.
 Adler is mostly known in the US for their high quality typewriters.
 As with many office machine manufacturers, Adler was caught somewhat off-guard by the quick appearance of electronic calculators on the business machine scene.
-Rather than try to 'roll their own', Adler happened upon a business relationship with Omron, buying the guts for the calculator from Omron, and assembling their own version of Omron's 800 for sale into US and European markets.
-The Adler 804 exhibited here is a prime example of this relationship between Omron and Adler.
+Rather than try to "roll their own", Adler formed a business relationship with Omron, buying finished calculators with Adler's desired color scheme from Omron, with Adler branding and serial number tags attached by Adler, and then placing the 804 for sale into US and European markets.
+Adler wasn't really in competition with Omron, because Omron sold primarily into the Orient, but it had established a US operation, and that operation got its start by coordinating the formation of the relationship with Nortec.
+It took a little time before the US operation had set up its distribution network in the US to sell Omron calculators, but and though Adler did sell the Adler 804 in the US, its primary market was in Europe.

-The Adler 804 is a very basic calculator with the four standard math functions, a constant for multiplication and division, floating decimal, and eight digits of capacity.
-While nothing really fancy in terms of capability, the 804 was priced right - $169 at its introduction, later reduced to $149.
-This price brought a basic electronic calculator into the realm of affordability for many small businesses, and even individuals for use in solving their day-to-day mathematical problems.
+The Adler 804 is identical in function to the Omron 800.
+It is a basic calculator with the four standard math functions, a constant for multiplication and division, floating decimal, and eight digits of capacity.
+While nothing really fancy in terms of capability, the 804 was priced right - $169 at introduction, and not long after, reduced to $149.
+The original price was a bit more than the suggested price of the Omron 800, but given that the Omron 800 wasn't yet available in the US, Adler felt it could justify a bit higher price.
+Even at the slightly higher price, the Adler 804 brought a basic electronic calculator into the realm of affordability for many small businesses, and even for individuals for use in solving their day-to-day mathematical problems.

 Closer View of Keyboard

-The Adler 804 is an AC-only desktop calculator.
-It uses arithmetic entry, with "+=" and "-=" keys for addition/subtraction.
-Multiplication and division are performed as expected, with the "+=" key returning the results of either operation.
-A push-on/push-off "K" key locks in a constant multiplier or divisor.
-When the constant is activated, the "+=" and "-=" keys become inoperative.
+The Adler 804 is an AC powered desktop calculator.
+It uses arithmetic entry, with [+=] and [-=] keys for addition/subtraction.
+Multiplication and division are performed as expected, with the [+=] key returning the results of either operation.
+A push-on/push-off [K] key locks in a constant multiplier or divisor.
+When the constant is activated, the [+=] and [-=] keys become inoperative.
 Only the multiply and divide keys perform any function when the constant function is active.
-The constant is entered on the keyboard, then the "K" key is depressed, then any number which to be multiplied or divided by the constant is entered, then the "X" or "÷" key pressed to calculate the result.
-This is a strange way to provide a constant function, not as usable as other implementations, but likely a design compromise as a result of packing all of the logic of the machine onto three chips.
-The "CA" (Clear All) key clears the entire machine, and the "CI" (Clear Indicator) key clears the display to allow for correction of incorrect entries.
+The constant is entered on the keyboard, then the [K] key is depressed, then any number which to be multiplied or divided by the constant is entered, then the [X] or [÷] key pressed to calculate the result.
+This is an unusual way to provide a constant function, not as usable as other implementations, but likely a design characteristic that carried over from the original calculator designed at GM-e.
+The [CA] (Clear All) key clears the entire machine, and the [CI] (Clear Indicator) key clears the display to allow for correction of incorrect entries.

 The Vacuum Fluorescent Display Module

-The calculator uses a vacuum fluorescent display panel of fairly unique construction.
-A metal enclosure wraps around the glass encapsulated display elements, and the electrical connections for the panel are brought out the back side of the enclosure by two arrays of wire pins.
-There are nine display elements in the panel, with eight of the elements containing the standard seven-segment and decimal point digit arrangement, and the ninth (right-most) position containing a sign and "108" symbol which is used to indicate overflow.
+The Adler 804 uses a vacuum fluorescent display module of fairly unique construction.
+A metal enclosure wraps around the glass encapsulated display elements, and the electrical connections for the panel are brought out the back side of the enclosure by two arrays of stiff wire pins.
+There are nine display positions in the panel, with eight of the elements containing the standard seven-segment and right-hand decimal point digit arrangement, and the ninth (right-most) position containing a negative sign and "108" symbol which is used to indicate overflow.

 Adler 804 Insides

-The calculator is built upon a three chip calculator chipset made by Omron, but designed and used under license from Hitachi.
-The chipset has part numbers HD32104, HD32105, and HD32106.
+The Adler 804 is based on the Hitachi-made version of the ALPHA chip set.
+The exhibited example of the 804 was build after the manufacture of the chip set had been turned over to Hitachi by Omron.
+Omron's agreement with Hitachi stated that the chips would have Omron's name on them, with no indication of Hitachi, though the part-numbers on the chips carry Hitachi's "HD" prefix which is a pretty good give-away.
+The chip set has part numbers HD32104, HD32105, and HD32106.
 The HD32104 device appears mostly to be involved with keyboard scanning and encoding, and perhaps input register storage.
-The 32105 and 32106 devices appear to collaborate in calculation and display generation.
-The display panel is driven by a trio of Toshiba VF display driver chips, part number TM4352.
-The main board connects to the VF display panel via 14-pin IC-sockets on wire pigtails from the main board which plug into the wire pins on the back of the display panel, and connects to the keyboard assembly via a small (12-pin) edge connector.
+The HD32105 and HD32106 devices appear to collaborate in calculation and display generation.
+The display module is driven by a trio of Toshiba VF display driver chips, part number TM4352.
+The main board connects to the VF display module via 14-pin IC-sockets on wire pigtails from the main board that plug into the wire pins on the back of the display module.
+The main board connects to the keyboard assembly via a 12-pin edge connector.

-The 804 has full floating decimal, with the unusual distinction of having 'left to right' digit entry.
+The 804 has automatic floating decimal point placement, with the unusual distinction of having left to right digit entry.
 The display provides leading and trailing zero suppression, always left-justifying all answers in the display.
-The calculator indicates overflow (either on input, or by calculation) by lighting the "108" indicator, and locking the keyboard.
+The calculator indicates overflow (either on input, or by calculation) by lighting the "108" indicator, and ignoring key-presses on the keyboard until the [C] or [CI] key is pressed.
 The decimal point is positioned in overflow results such that shifting it eight digits to the right will result in an approximation of the answer, accurate to eight significant digits.
 For example, performing 12345679 X 63 results in 7.7777777, with the 108 indicator lit.
 Shifting the decimal eight positions right results in 777777770, which is an approximation of the actual result of 777777777.
-Pressing the "CI" key clears an overflow condition, and leaves the result in the display for further calculation, if desired.
+Pressing the [CI] key clears the overflow condition, and leaves the result in the display for further calculation, if desired.
 Division by zero results in a zero answer (or negative 0 if the dividend was negative).
-While the "CA" key is depressed, the display is blanked.
+While the [CA] key is depressed, the display is blanked.
 The 804 performs the "all nines" divided by 1 in about 1/3 second.